friendica/red-addons/twitter/README.md

 Main authors Tobias Diekershoff and Michael Vogel.

-With this addon to friendica you can give your user the possibility to post their *public* messages to Twitter.
+With this addon to Red you can give your user the possibility to post their *public* messages to Twitter.
 The messages will be strapped their rich context and shortened to 140 characters length if necessary.
 If shortening of the message was performed a link will be added to the Tweet pointing to the original message on your server.

-The addon can also mirror a users Tweets into the ~friendica wall.
+The addon can also mirror a users Tweets into the Red wall.

 There is a similar addon for forwarding public messages to [StatusNet](http://status.net).